Khánh Trắng: Become the president of the Worker’s Union and rule over Dong Xuan market

-Murder at 44th street in Hang Chieu
+Murder at 44th Hang Chieu

-One of the most publicized cases of Khanh's murders was the murder of Dat at 44th street (in Hang Chieu, Hanoi).
+One of the most publicized cases of Khanh's murders was the murder of Dat at 44th Hang Chieu, Hanoi.
 At that time, Dat was a trader at Dong Xuan market area who sold hats for a living.
 He soon came into conflict with Tran Dai Duong, a member of the Worker's Union who was appointed as a captain of the organization by Khanh.
 In the afternoon of 24 March 1991, Dat stabbed Duong with a knife but didn't seriously wound him, after which Dat fled from the market.
 Duong chased after Dat but was stopped by Nguyen Van Hung - Dat's brother - and other traders in the area.
 Duong later stayed up to inform Khanh about the incident.

 With Dat's knife in hand, Khanh ordered his men to carry Dat onto the pedicab to bring him to the police station in Dong Xuan and bring Duong to the hospital as well.
 However, when they arrived at the police station, Dat was dead.
 That night, Khanh summoned the young men who were involved in the fight to his mother's home on Ton Duc Thang street, where he threatened them to pin the blame on Vu Quoc Dung as the one who robbed Dat's knife and killed him.
 Vu Quoc Dung confessed the murder, and the police dropped the case for several years until Khanh's arrest in 1996.